ObenaufLab/CaTCH/README.txt

 - One or multiple BAM files containing the CaTCH reads.
 Each BAM file can be multiplexed or a single sample.
 No alignment is needed.

-- In the case of multiplexed BAMs, a tab-delimited file per BAM containing a table matching the multiplexing tags to sample names.
-  Each such table should contain 2 named columns: "barcode" and "sample", for the sample tag and sample name. ie.
+- In the case of multiplexed BAMs, a tab-delimited file containing a table matching the multiplexing tags to sample names.
+The table should contain 2 named columns: "barcode" and "sample", for the sample tag and sample name respectively. ie.

     barcode sample
     TGAG    reference_1
     TCGG    reference_2